lev-stas/devman_project_status/README.md

 python3 --version
 ```
 If you don't have python3 install it.
 All necessary information about how to install it on your operating system you can find on [python official page](https://www.python.org)
 Also, you need pip packet manager to install python libraries.
-You can find information about pip and how to install it on [pip documntation](https://pip.pypa.io/en/stable/installing/).
+You can find information about pip and how to install it in [pip documntation](https://pip.pypa.io/en/stable/installing/).

 To prepare work environment open terminal, clone `devman_project_status` repository and go to the repository directory typing:
 ```